EnhancedNetwork/TOHE-Docs/Presets.md

 <a href="/presets/StarterVanillaPlus.json" download>Download this Preset</a><br>
 Important Notes: This Preset is the same as Vanilla, but instead to introduce you to Special Crewmate Abilities, & Neutrals.
 Roles Enabled below:<br>
-Vanilla Roles for Impostors<br>
-Vanilla Roles, Sheriff, & Mechanic for Crewmates<br>
-Jester & Serial Killer for Neutrals.
+Sheriff, Mechanic, Jester, & Serial Killer.

 > Provided by: NotPyro404
 </details>